 There are Popup calls for single-item inputs.
 These follow the pattern of Popup followed by Get and then the type of item to get.
-There are 3 of these input Popups to choose from, each with settings enabling customization.

 - PopupGetString get a single line of text

 - PopupGetFile get a filename

 - PopupGetFolder get a folder name